ShwanMario/IWAE/README.md

 # Importance Weighted Auto-Encoders Pytorch

-This Code to reproduce the experiments in the Importance Weighted Auto-Encoders(IWAE) paper(2016) by Yuri Burda, Roger Grosse, and Ruslan Salakhutdinov.The implementation was tested on the MNIST dataset to replicate the result in the above paper.
+Use this code to reproduce the experiments in the Importance Weighted Auto-Encoders(IWAE) paper(2016) by Yuri Burda, Roger Grosse, and Ruslan Salakhutdinov.
+The implementation was tested on the MNIST dataset to replicate the result in the above paper.
 You can train and test VAE and IWAE with 1 or 2 stochastic layers in different configurations of K and M in this repo.

 # Prerequisites for running the code
 ## Dataset